MartinPaulEve/evusheld/how-can-you-help/index.md

 <p><b>Please can you:</b></p>
 <ul class="difference">
                         <li><b>Write to the Secretary of State for Health and Social Care on my behalf and urge her to roll out Evusheld this winter.</b></li>
-                        <li><b>Join our vigil on the XXX at XXX in Parliament Square, where family and friends of the Forgotten 500,000 will be gathering to represent them.</b></li>
+                        <li><b>Join our vigil on the 26th October at 12.30pm in Parliament Square, where family and friends of the Forgotten 500,000 will be gathering to represent them.</b></li>
                         </ul>

 <p>I look forward to hearing from you as soon as possible.</p>